s-fellner/BSA_Rolex/README.md

 BLABLA

-### Step 4 🖥️ API
+### Step 4 🖥️ API and UI

 To create the API, we worked with app engine and the automMl API.
-We made some HTML code to make our API functionnal and look fancy.
+We coded a python code to make a functionnal API.
+We made some HTML code to create the UI and make it look fancy.

-DEVELOPPER???

 ## Milestone 3
 ### Step 5 📈 Improve the model